 Sarah Browning is Director of Split This Rock and DC Poets Against the War, author of Whiskey in the Garden of Eden (The Word Works, 2007), and co-editor of D.C.
 Poets Against the War: An Anthology (Argonne House Press, 2004).
 The recipient of an artist fellowship from the DC Commission on the Arts & Humanities, she has also received a Creative Communities Initiative grant and the People Before Profits Poetry Prize.
 Browning has worked as a community organizer in Boston public housing and as a political organizer for reproductive rights, gay rights, and electoral reform, and against poverty, South African apartheid, and U.S. militarism.
 She was founding director of Amherst Writers & Artists Institute — creative writing workshops for low-income women and youth — and Assistant Director of The Fund for Women Artists, an organization supporting socially engaged art by women.
 She has written essays and interviewed poets and artists for a variety of publications.

-Alicia Gregory is Split This Rock's Program Assistant and an MFA candidate at American University, where she serves as Poetry Editor for Folio, the university's nationally recognized literary journal.
-Her poems have appeared in Poet Lore and her reviews in Foreign Policy in Focus and was named a Lannan Fellow at the Folger Shakespeare Library for 2011-2012.
-She has lived in South Africa, where she studied the Truth & Reconciliation Commission and anti-apartheid literature.
+Alicia Gregory is Split This Rock's Program Assistant and an MFA candidate at American University, where she serves as Editor-in-Chief of Folio, the university's nationally recognized literary journal.
+Her poems have appeared in Poet Lore and her reviews in Foreign Policy in Focus.
+She was named a Lannan Fellow at the Folger Shakespeare Library for 2011-2012.
+Gregory has lived in South Africa, where she studied the Truth & Reconciliation Commission and anti-apartheid literature.